tanho63/tanho.ca/content/posts/2021-10-09_eating-habits/index.md

 good and useful).
 So let's define for ourselves the work (in a mechanical sense) as being "eating a caloric deficit".

-Now that the work is defined, we can frame all "diets" as three types of levers (in the simple-machines sense above) that we can apply force (i.e. effort, time, discipline) to: ***what*** you eat, ***when*** you eat, and ***how much*** you eat.
+Now that we've defined work, we can frame all "diets" as three types of levers (in the "simple machines" sense above) that we can apply force (i.e. effort, time, discipline) to: ***what*** you eat, ***when*** you eat, and ***how much*** you eat.